Affiliate links on Android Authority may earn us a commission. Learn more.

 Stepping into the world of photography is exciting, but it can also be very expensive.
 The first step is to find a camera.
 Picking the right one is important, so today we will help you find the best cameras for beginners.

 Because we are focusing on photography beginners today, we will limit our choices to entry-level cameras for $1,000 or lower.
 Anything above that is likely too much money for someone starting out in this hobby.
-If you want to spend more on your first camera we also have a list of the best DSLR cameras you can buy.

 Best cameras for beginners: